zlig/masters-thesis/README.md

 MSc Artificial Intelligence Thesis

 ## Information
+* Cover page with author name to allow being referenced
 * Thesis Length: 15,000 to 21,000 words (25-30 pages), with a maximum of 60,000 words for Research Masters and 100,000 words for PhD

+## Structure
+* Summary and foreword
+  * To be completed towards the end, when able to overview the project as a whole
+  * Thanks to supervisors and peers
+* Introduction
+  * Give an overview and raise reader interest
+  * Present a scenario that will be repeated and enhanced at the end of thesis
+  * Present background, discussion of thesis statement, and outline remainder of thesis
+* Theory Section
+* Method Section
+* Analysis
+* Discussion
+* Conclusion

 ## Resources
 * [Dissertation Writing](https://ulsites.ul.ie/rwc/sites/default/files/Dissertation%20Writing%202.pdf)